yulei-chen/ssaw/README.md

 # SSAW

-Spring, Summer, Autumn, Winter — day timelines for long-distance couples.
+Spring, Summer, Autumn, Winter — Stay with you through every season.

 - **Login** with Google
 - **Homepage**: today-style day view with your timeline (and your partner’s when matched)